 Having lights shine on the construction site at night can help dissuade criminals from trespassing, as the lights make them more visible and easier to spot invading on your site.
 Criminals prefer a dark site where they cannot be detected or easily seen by passersby.
 Also, having lights on might make trespassers leary to enter, because they will think that workers are still on the construction site.

 Ensuring that all equipment and materials that can be locked up are locked up.
 At the end of the day, any materials and equipment not being used by workers should be put into a shipping container and locked.
-By keeping these valuables out-of-sight, you will discourage any criminals to enter your construction site, because items are not easily accessible to them.
+By keeping these valuables out of sight, you will discourage any criminals from entering your construction site, because items are not easily accessible to them.
 Shipping containers are extremely difficult to break into, and thieves don’t know if there is anything in the containers worth stealing.

 In Summary